jac307/MediaArtTutorials/CMST2ZP3/Mapping-Mobility-01.md

 ---

-<h3 style="color: darkred;">[20 minutes] Brainstorming</h3>

-Add the following information on your share document (Word or Google Docs).

-### Visual Representation
-Discuss how the emotional and physical aspects of your mobility issue could be visualized through:
-- **Icons** — to symbolize key spaces or emotions
-- **Images** — e.g., photos of streets, sidewalks, intersections
-- **Videos** — short clips to evoke atmosphere or movement

-> All media must be **found online and embeddable**, such as from YouTube, Wikimedia Commons, or news sources.

-### Creative Planning
-Sketch or list your ideas in your notebook or digital doc:
-- Use keywords, color notes, textures, or embedded media links
-- Begin shaping your map’s **emotional tone** and **symbolism**

----

-<h3 style="color: darkred;">[10 minutes] Group Submission: Preliminary Research Document</h3>

-Your document must include:
-- Local mobility issue + 3–4 sentence description
-- Annotated bibliography (APA format)
-- Qualitative insights (2 per student)
-- Brainstorming notes (visual strategy ideas: colors, textures, imagery)

-➡️ Export your document as a **PDF**
-📄 **Filename:** `PreliminaryResearchDocument-Group-#.pdf`
-📤 Submit on A2L before the end of the session

----

 <h3 style="color: darkred;">Learn How to Use StoryMapJS (Individual Work)</h3>

 Individually, access <a href="https://storymap.knightlab.com/" target="_blank" rel="noopener noreferrer">StoryMapJS</a> using a personal Google account.